mediatechnologycenter/recommender-systems/README.md

 The flow through the system is as follows:

-0. (_raw data_: The preprocessing module will generate raw data from a given input folder resp. transform some data into the formatted data which is described in [Input Format](#Input Format).
-It also generates an train, validation, test split and stores the data in the "processed"-folder.
+0. (_raw data_: The preprocessing transforms the data into horizontal format and generates a train, validation, test split.
+It stores the new data in the folder given by `DATA_FOLDER` ('processed' by default).
 1. _formatted data_: load_data from the preprocessing module will load the formatted train,test and validation data.
 2. _preprocessed/embedded data_: Each individual algorithm processes the data and prepares it for training.
 For Idea1 this step embeds the users and articles into a vector representation and stores these lookup tables in the "